siongang/Spill-The-Tea/README.md

 - !help            | Instructions

 ## Installation
+- Clone the repo
-Clone the repo, Add an .env file for the bot token, Run script.py
+- Add an .env file for the bot token
+- Run script.py